-Accordingly, we are recommending maximum prices to recover Revenue NSW's costs in providing ELNO subscriber support, testing ELNO product releases, and providing bespoke ELNO service changes (see Table 7.1 above).
-We are also recommending that the prices take effect from 1 July 2020, and be indexed by CPI for the next 2 years then be reassessed.
+Accordingly, we are recommending maximum prices to recover Revenue NSW's costs in providing ELNO subscriber support, support activities for ELNO product releases, and providing services to ELNOs that result in a change to Revenue NSW's systems (see Table 7.1 above).
+We are also recommending that the prices take effect when ELNOs enter into operating agreements with Revenue NSW, and be indexed by CPI for the next 2 years, then be reassessed.165

-We set our recommended prices based on information provided by Revenue NSW on costs that it incurs (or expects to incur) from providing these duties verification services to ELNOs.
-Our cost consultants, AECOM also assessed the efficiency of these costs and found them to be efficient.
+We set our recommended maximum prices based on information provided by Revenue NSW on costs that it incurs (or expects to incur) from providing these duties verification services to ELNOs.
+Our cost consultant, AECOM also assessed the efficiency of these costs and found them to be efficient.
 These prices and the approach we used to calculate them are discussed in more detail below.

-- Revenue NSW charge ELNOs the following maximum prices (indexed by CPI annually): - \$15.20 (in real \$2018-19) per support inquiry received, to recover costs relating to ELNO subscriber support - For any tests that exceed base level frequency (ie two major and two minor tests per year per ELNO to be provided at no charge), \$125,000 per test (in real \$2018-19), per ELNO - Prices for bespoke service changes to be determined by contractual negotiations between ELNOs and Revenue NSW.
+- 13 Revenue NSW charge ELNOs the following maximum prices (indexed by CPI annually): - \$608,000 (in real \$2018-19) proportional to each ELNO's share of inquiries generated, to recover costs relating to ELNO subscriber support - For any release support activities that exceed base level frequency (ie two major and two minor tests per year per ELNO to be provided at no charge), \$38,000 per major release and \$21,000 per minor release (in real \$2018-19), per ELNO - Prices for Revenue NSW services to ELNOs that result in a change to Revenue NSW systems to be determined by contractual negotiations between ELNOs and Revenue NSW.

-Price for providing ELNO subscriber support should reflect Revenue NSW's 7.5.1 efficient staffing costs
+7.5.1 Price for providing ELNO subscriber support should reflect Revenue NSW's efficient staffing costs